hackclub/the-hacker-zephyr/README.md

 ## 💵 Finances

-The finances for the Hacker Zephyr have been open sourced [here](http://bank.hackclub.com/zephyr) through Hack Club Bank's [transparency mode](https://headwayapp.co/bank-changelog/transparent-finances-(optional-feature)-151427).
-We've also produced a transparency update which runs through all the finances, you can read here (coming soon).
+The finances for the Hacker Zephyr will be open sourced [here](http://bank.hackclub.com/zephyr) through Hack Club Bank's [transparency mode](https://headwayapp.co/bank-changelog/transparent-finances-(optional-feature)-151427) once we've filtered out all the personal info. <!-- We're also produced a transparency update which runs through all the finances, you can read here. -->

 ## 💻 Associated Code Repositories